U.S. Korean War veteran released by North says made 'confession' under duress

 In his statement to U.S. media on Monday, Newman said that the confession was not voluntary, saying he made a point of emphasizing the bad grammar in the text North Korean authorities had given him to read to show that it was coerced.

-Newman, a resident of Palo Alto, California, also said North Korean authorities looked after his health and fed him well.
+Newman, a former manufacturing and finance executive who lives in a retirement community in the upscale city of Palo Alto, also said North Korean authorities looked after his health and fed him well.

+Some of Newman’s fellow soldiers in the Korean War had said they would not have visited North Korea.
+But Pyongyang has allowed other American veterans of the war to visit, a fact Newman noted in his latest statement.

+Newman’s wife, Lee, had previously told CNN that Newman made the visit “to put some closure” on that aspect of his life.

 Additional reporting by Dana Feldman,; Editing by Cynthia Johnston and Philip Barbara